C3BI-pasteur-fr/python-solutions-1/source/Collection_Data_Types.rst

 Exercice
 --------

-Draw the representation in memory of the following expressions. what is the data type of each object.
+| Draw the representation in memory of the following expressions.
+| what is the data type of each object?

 ::